alexcodreanu86/federated-dashboard-wunderground-widget/README.md

 Last version is 0.0.4

-To install this package you can just add `wunderground-widget: ">0.0.3"` to your dependencies in your bower.js or by executing `bower install wunderground-widget` in the terminal inside your project directory.
+To install this package you can just add `wunderground-widget: ">0.0.3"` to your dependencies in your bower.json file or by executing `bower install wunderground-widget` in the terminal inside your project directory.

 To use the widget just add the `dist/federated-dashboard-wunderground-widget.js` to your html file.
 If you have the widget in the `bower_components` directory.
 You can just copy the next script tag into the `<head>` of your html file: